skip to main content

 Hughesnet2 yrs.

-Viasat has now ditched its 24-month contract and we think that’s great.
+Viasat has now ditched its 24-month contract for the Viasat Unleashed plan and we think that’s great.
 This allows subscribers to cancel at any time without incurring hefty early termination fees.
+For all other Unlimited plans, Viasat still requires a 24-month contract.

 Hughesnet requires a two-year contract agreement to provide service.
 This is a fairly long contract compared with most other ISPs, so it’s not a decision that should be treated lightly.
 Prices also go up after the promotional period, which can be an unpleasant surprise if you didn’t budget for the extra monthly cost.